Is February a good month to visit Prague?

-Travel down the memory lane by visiting Matthew’s Fair
+Travel down memory lane by visiting Matthew’s Fair

 You can easily spend the whole day at Prague Castle.
-To be honest, I always think it’s a bit of-of a waste of time to dedicate the whole day to a castle on a lovely summer day, but in winter?
-That’s a perfect way of way of spending a day.
+To be honest, I always think it’s a bit of-of a waste of time to dedicate the whole day to a castle on a lovely summer day, but in winter; now that is my idea of spending a perfect few hours.

-There are so many areas to explore, the castle itself, the castle museum, the Golden Lane and the cathedral.
+There are so many areas to explore, the castle itself, the castle museum, the tiny houses of Golden Lane and the cathedral.
 Not everything is indoors, but there are plenty of little cafes and restaurants dotted in the castle grounds to keep you warm.